StefRuseva88/stefruseva88.github.io/README.md

 - Responsive design
 - Clean and modern layout
 - Easy to navigate

-## Prerequisites
-- A web browser (Google Chrome, Firefox, etc.)
-- Basic knowledge of HTML, CSS, and Git

 ## Usage
 This project is designed to be a simple, static site with Responsive web design (RWD) that aims to make web pages render well on a variety of devices and window or screen sizes from minimum to maximum display size to ensure usability and satisfaction..
 You can modify the HTML and CSS files to customize the content and appearance of your portfolio.
 To tailor the content and appearance of your portfolio, you can choose a [W3.CSS Template](https://www.w3schools.com/w3css/w3css_templates.asp) that best suits your needs and preferences.
 Once selected, simply integrate the template, and your site will be ready to go.